-901-5.1 Soil preparation, fertilizer, reseeding, and water required for hydraulic method are subsidiary.
-Mulching will be not be measured and is subsidiary to T-901 pay items. paid for under Item T-908.
+901-5.1 Soil preparation, fertilizer, and water required for hydraulic method are subsidiary.
+Mulching will be measured and paid for under Item T-908.

 - a.
 Seeding by the Acre.
 Payment is for established vegetative mat. - b.
 Seeding by the Pound.
 Payment is for established vegetative mat. - c.
 Water for Seeding.
-Water applied for growth of vegetative mat. - e.d.
-Water for maintenance.
-Water applied for maintenance is subsidiary to the T-901 pay items.
+Water applied for growth of vegetative mat. - d.
+HECP.
+As further described under Item T-908 is subsidiary to T-901. - e.
+Water for Maintenance.
+Water applied for maintenance is subsidiary.